sarah-situ/grow-grub/README.md

 - Decision making to be within working hours and have big decisions as a team and decisions that aren't relevant to others can be made in smaller groups.
 - Ensure consistent communication between team members on the discord channel about any merges or pull requests and changes on GitHub.
 - Clear delineation and assignment of tickets.
-- Check-in with others after you have finished your ticket if they need help.
+- Check in with others after you have finished your ticket if they need help or if starting a new ticket.

+## Planning
+- Use of Figma to create wireframes.
+- Created user stories to figure out what the target audience is.
+  - Beginner: Little to no knowledge of planting veggies.
+Will require detailed plant care information and reminders when to water plants.
+  - Intermediate: Proficient with basic gardening but needs more guidance on managing pest and disease prevention.
+  - Advanced: Users who are familiar with gardening care but want an app that offers a planting schedule tailored to New Zealand climate and the ability to keep track of harvesting times.